Frequently Asked Questions

 Most Four Trails adventure trip leaders are experienced staff members, participate in a rigorous training, and are certified in high-level first aid as Wilderness First Responders.
 All staff have background checks run against multiple local and national databases.

-The AYF can offer transportation to and from airports, as well as bus transportation to and from and from St. Louis and Cleveland for Miniwanca and NLC participants for an additional fee.
+The AYF can offer transportation to and from airports, as well as bus transportation to and from and from St. Louis for Miniwanca and NLC participants for an additional fee.
 Please indicate your interest via your enrollment form.

 Campers love to hear from their families while at camp!
 They are encouraged to write letters during the session, and families are also welcome to send letters or packages to their camper, or send emails through our one-way email provider, which our office staff print and distribute every day.